MahjongPantheon/pantheon/README.md

 are not supported (while it still MAY work, it is not tested at all, also you may want to try using it under WSL in Windows 10+).

 Make sure you have Docker installed and daemon running on your system.
-Also Pantheon expects PHP7+ to be installed on your host system for some minor needs.
+Also Pantheon expects PHP8+ to be installed on your host system for some minor needs.
+For debugging, please make sure all the php extensions are installed as well, see Dockerfile for a complete list.

 ### Running containers